Perfect divisions in ($P_2 \cup P_4$, bull)-free graphs: Preliminaries

 Now we consider the two induced subgraphs $G[\{v, x, v_1, v_{n-1}, v_2\}]$ and $G[\{v, x, v_1, v_3, v_n\}]$.
 Since each of them cannot be a bull, we conclude that $x\sim v_2, v_n$.
 This proves Claim \ref{CLAIML1}.

 Assume for contradiction that $|N(x)\cap V(X)|\geq 3$, or $N(x)\cap V(X)$ are exactly two adjacent vertices.
 Then, by Claim~\ref{CLAIML1}, $x$ is complete to $X$.
-This makes $G$ contain an odd antihole $X$ with a center $x$ and an anticenter $v$, which contradicts Corollary \ref{CORO1}.
+This makes $G$ contain an odd antihole $X$ with a center $x$ and an anticenter $v$.
+By Lemma~\ref{BULLHOM} and Corollary~\ref{CORO1}, $G$ contains a homogeneous set and cannot be an MNPD graph, a contradiction.
 This proves Lemma \ref{LEM}. \end{proof}